Nexenta/edge-dev/README.md

 ### Step 1.
 Prepare nesetup.json file

-* use nesetup.json from "single-node" profile
+* use [nesetup.json](https://github.com/Nexenta/nedge-dev/blob/master/conf/default/nesetup.json) from "single-node" profile
 * adjust broker_interfaces (for S3 service to be served on), example eth1
 * server_interfaces point to the same name, example eth1
 * adjust rtrd section to point to the devices to be used.
-Use nezap utility to clear device, example:
+Use nezap utility to zap device(s), example:

 ```
 ls -l /dev/disk/by-id